 Photograph "Bark" by Dawn M. Ellis.

 As a poet, Dawn both focuses on the word on page and the spoken word.
 With the upcoming book, Dandelion Rising, a project in process, Dawn explores collaboration, story, sound and visual imagery in poetry.
-In June 2019, she will weave poetry speaking, singing and poetic facilitation into facilitation of inclusion understanding for a regional gathering of creative communities focused on building local economies.
+In June 2019, Dawn wove spoken word, original songs and improvisational sound pieces into facilitation of inclusion understanding for a regional gathering of creative communities building their local economies.
 Dawn received a Bachelors of Arts in English from Yale University, with a focus on theatre and poetry.